Arithmetic Circuits for ZK

 0 === (2 - NSW * V) * (3 - NSW * V) * (6 - NSW * V)

 We have 15 constraints just like the Boolean circuit, but 1/3rd as many variables (signals).
+Instead of 3 Boolean variables for each territory, we have one signal for each territory.
 For larger circuits, this reduction in complexity and space can be substantial.

 Our goal is to write an arithmetic circuit that verifies the list is sorted.